knative/docs/blog/docs/articles/demystifying-activator-on-path.md

   "knative.dev/key": "default/autoscale-go-00001"
 ```

-The sks also transitions to Serve mode as we have enough capacity until traffic stops and deployment is scaled back to zero (activator is removed from path).
+The `sks` also transitions to `serve` mode as we have enough capacity until traffic stops and deployment is scaled back to zero (the activator is removed from the path).
 For the experiment above since we have stable traffic for almost 10 minutes we don't observe any changes as soon as we have enough pods ready.
-Note that when traffic goes down and until we adjust the pod count, for some short period of time, we have more ebc than we need.
+Note that when traffic goes down and until we adjust the pod count, for some short period of time, we have more `ebc` than we need.

-The major events are also depected in the timeline bellow:
+The major events are also shown in the timeline bellow:

 ![timeline](/blog/articles/images/timeline.png)

 ### Conclusion

-It is often confusing of how and why services stuck in proxy mode or how users can manage Activator on path.
+It is often confusing how and why services are stuck in proxy mode or how users can manage the activator when the latter is on the data path.
-This is important especially when you just started with Knative Serving.
-With the detailed example above hopefully we have demystified this fundamental behavior of the Serving data plane.
+This is important, especially when you are just getting started with Knative Serving.
+With the detailed example above, hopefully, we have demystified this fundamental behavior of the Serving data plane.